 - Beijing Sogou Information Service Co., Ltd. ("Sogou Information").
-Sogou Information will need to re-apply for HNTE qualification in 2015. - Beijing Sogou Technology Development Co., Ltd. ("Sogou Technology").
-Sogou Technology will need to re-apply for HNTE qualification in 2017.
+Sogou Information is qualified as an HNTE for 2016 and 2017, and will need to re-apply for HNTE qualification in 2018. - Beijing Sogou Technology Development Co., Ltd. ("Sogou Technology").
+Sogou Technology is qualified as an HNTE for 2016, and will need to re-apply for HNTE qualification in 2017.

-AmazGame, Gamease and Shenzhen 7Road.
-These three companies will need to re-apply for HNTE qualification in 2017.
+AmazGame and Gamease.
+AmazGame and Gamease are each qualified as HNTEs for 2016, and will need to re-apply for HNTE qualification in 2017.

-Entities Qualified as Software Enterprises
+Principal Entities Qualified as Software Enterprises

-Beijing Sohu New Momentum Information Technology Co., Ltd. ("Sohu New Momentum").
-In 2015, Sohu New Momentum is in its second income tax exemption year as a Software Enterprise.
+• Beijing Sohu New Momentum Information Technology Co., Ltd. ("Sohu New Momentum").
+In 2016, Sohu New Momentum is in the first of three years in which it is entitled to a 50% reduction to a rate of 12.5% as a Software Enterprise.